2qx/bitcoin-cash-forever/README.md

 ## Abusing

-If when attempting to call the contract before the timelock has expired, an error will be returned.
+When attempting to call the contract before the timelock has expired, an error should be returned.

     Internal Error: Transaction failed with reason: the transaction was rejected by network rules.